Is Ice Water Bad for You? Understanding the Risks and Benefits

 Encouraging better hydration

 Cold water can be more appealing.
 When water tastes crisp and refreshing, you’re more likely to drink more.
 But ultimately, drinking enough water matters more than its temperature.
-If adding ice to water motivates you to stay hydrated, that’s a win for your body.
+If adding ice to water motivates you and your team to stay hydrated, that’s a win for your bodies.

 Health benefits of drinking cold water